tcltk/tcllib/embedded/md/tcllib/files/modules/irc/picoirc.md

   - <a name='1'></a>__::picoirc::connect__ *callback* *nick* *url*

-    Create a new irc connection to the server specified by *url* and login using the *nick* as the username\.
+    Creates a new irc connection to the server specified by *url* and login using the *nick* as the username\.
+If the *url* starts with *ircs://* then a TLS connection is created\.
 The *callback* must be as specified in [CALLBACK](#section3)\.
 Returns a package\-specific variable that is used when calling other commands in this package\.

+    *Note:* For connecting via TLS the Tcl module *tls* must be already loaded, otherwise an error is raised\.

+        # must be loaded for TLS
+        package require tls
+        # default arguments
+        tls::init -autoservername true -command workaround \
+            -require 1 -cadir /etc/ssl/certs -tls1 0 -tls1.1 0
+        # avoid annoying bgerror, errors are already catched internally
+        proc workaround {state args} {
+            if {$state == "verify"} {
+                return [lindex $args 3]
+            }
+        }

   - <a name='2'></a>__::picoirc::post__ *context* *channel* *message*